d-smith/aws-ruby-samples/README.md

         ruby create_vpc.rb

+3. Create the security groups by running create_security_groups

+        ruby create_security_groups.rb

-3. Create an RDS instance within a subnet group containing the private subnets.
+4. Create an RDS instance within a subnet group containing the private subnets.
 The easiest way to do this is to use an existing snapshot to do so, e.g.